 Clap Your Hands If You Believe: Inverted with Rosemary.
 She was raised Catholic but has drifted away from the church, and the Castevets find her a ripe target.
 Meanwhile, her stolidly Catholic sister can sense that Rosemary is in danger but Rosemary doesn't get anything of the sort.

 Friends Rent Control: A struggling actor and his non-working wife living in a prewar apartment in an exclusive Upper West Side building that, even in the '60s, a hedge fund manager could barely afford in real life.
+Justified in that New York rent control prevents the landowner from raising rent above a certain percentage of what the previous tenant (an elderly woman who had been there for decades) was charged.
+The superintendent even comments on this, saying that they would charge a great deal more if they could.

 Hollywood Satanism: Subverted.
 The Satanic coven is probably the closest you'll ever come to actual Satanists in a Hollywood film.
 The only ritual we see doesn't feature big black robes or child sacrifice, but rather a bunch of old people singing naked.